Skip to content

 JWT Private Key

-We use an ECDSA private key to sign the JWT tokens.
 Make sure to keep this key secure as it can be used to decrypt the tokens and generate new ones, potentially compromising your users’ accounts.

 Terminal window